CallumDennisIE/mobile-physio/README.md

 - [Balsamiq](https://balsamiq.com/):
     - The wireframes were created using the Balsamiq software.
 - [Google Fonts](https://fonts.google.com/):
-    - The fonts 'Cabin' and 'Nunito' were imported from Google Fonts, Cabin was used for the headings and Favicon, Nunito was used for the remaining text.
+    - The fonts Lato, Cabin and Nunito were imported from Google Fonts, Lato was used for the headings, Cabin for the Favicon and Nunito was used for the remaining text.
 - [Favicon](https://favicon.io/):
     - A favicon was generated and was used in the project files.
 - [Coolers](https://coolors.co/):